Direkt zum Inhalt springen

 Profile

 The social science-based Master's degree course in Social Work at the School of Business and Society is research-oriented.
-Interested students can research social work in its social-institutional (self-)integration, conflict and tension relationships together with dedicated lecturers.
-From a (power) critical perspective, they analyze and reflect on these relationships and the positions of the actors within them and explore possibilities for transcending ideological and structural (self-) limitations.
+Interested students can research social work in its social-institutional (self-)integration, conflict and tension relationships together with committed lecturers.
+From a (domination) critical perspective, they analyze and reflect on these relationships and the positions of the actors within them and explore possibilities for transcending ideological and structural (self-)limitations.

 Current far-reaching societal changes in regimes of domination restructuring and authoritarian regulation of societal conflicts, which must be analyzed again and again, affect people in their possibilities of a self-determined and participatory life practice.
 They also exacerbate the contradictions in which social work operates - often (re-)producing these contradictions.
 In particular, forms of social work that aim to strengthen people's ability to act in the realities of their lives are faced with new challenges as a result of these developments.

 At the heart of the Master's degree course is an intensively supervised practical research project, which - in addition to deepening the ability of academic reflection - serves to address the students' own social work issues and interests.
-Interesting research projects are carried out in the field of social work, the content of which can be found in the course catalogs and here.
+Research projects of interest to the field of social work are carried out here, the content of which can be found in the course catalogs and here.
 Other focal points of the degree programs are the theory modules on social work, on everyday life and the subject and on social conditions and interactions.

-Teaching and studying at the Department of Social and Health Care at the School of Business and Society is embedded in a departmental culture that promotes reflexivity, the joy of discussion, constructive cooperation between students and education staff as well as political participation and spaces for student involvement.
+Teaching and studying at the Department of Social and Health Care at the School of Business and Society is embedded in a departmental culture that promotes reflexivity, the joy of discussion, constructive cooperation between students and lecturers as well as political participation and spaces for student involvement.

 The structures of the degree program make it possible to adapt degree programs to personal study situations and to study individually and flexibly in this sense.